 7. Fish

 Fish are another great food for your dog.
-It’s high in protein and omega fats which help reduce swelling and promote a soft, shiny coat.
+Fish is high in protein and omega fats which help reduce swelling and promote a soft, shiny coat.
 The only downside about feeding fish to your pet is that it can contain bones that could lodge in your pet’s throat, so you will need to be careful about what type of fish you serve.

 8. Ham